jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 70
 ==What is URI?==

-- A URI is a Universal Record Identifier : a generic term referring to identifiers within a network that includes more specific identifiers like a URL (Uniform Resource Locator) or a URN (Uniform Resource Number).
+- A URI is a Universal Record Identifier : a generic term referring to a string of characters that identifies a particular resource within an information space (e.g., for a resource within a web, or a book within a library) that includes more specific identifiers like a URL (Uniform Resource Locator) or a URN (Uniform Resource Number).

 ---